 Temporary relocation areas (TRAs) are parcels of land that have been developed for families who are in need of emergency housing.
-A combination of urbanisation, population growth and climate change impacts has meant that demand for this type of accommodation is increasing, and consequently, the City has embarked on various initiatives to establish more of these temporary housing opportunities.
+A combination of urbanisation, population growth and climate change impacts has meant that demand for this type of accommodation is increasing.
+Consequently, the City has embarked on various initiatives to establish more of these temporary housing opportunities.

-In addition, the following incremental development areas (IDAs) (areas in which households are resettled permanently) are also being planned:

-- Families in Masonwabe, Gugulethu, will be relocated to another site in Gugulethu.
-They will be provided with at least 24 m2 top structures with 1:1 flush toilets and taps for 80 families.
-These services will be connected to the existing infrastructure in the area. - Families living in the flood-prone area of Sir Lowry's Pass Village, Rasta Camp, will be relocated to another spot in Sir Lowry's Pass Village.
-They will be provided with 1:1 full-flush services for approximately 220 families.
-The services will be connected to existing infrastructure. - Families from Skandaalkamp and Rooidakkies on the Vissershok landfill site will be relocated to Wolwerivier.
+Examples of IDAs:

+- Families in Masonwabe flats, Gugulethu (dilapidated buildings that had to be demolished), were moved to serviced sites with emergency housing structures. - Families living in the flood-prone area of Sir Lowry's Pass Village were relocated to appropriate land in the same area where one-on-one services could be provided.

+• Families from Skandaalkamp and Rooidakkies on the Vissershok landfill site will be relocated to Wolwerivier.
 Provision will be made for approximately 500 families.
 As there is not yet any infrastructure in the area, alternative solutions for sanitation need to be explored.

+Further IDAs are listed in Annexure 1.

-4.5 Enhanced emergency housing kit
+Enhanced emergency housing kit